ensi-platform/laravel-initial-event-propagation/README.md

     public function handle()
     {
-        // Initiator is automatically persisted to InitiatorHolder via job middleware in parent class,
+        // InitialEvent is automatically persisted to InitialEventHolder via job middleware in parent class,
         // You do not need to persist it manually
     }
 }